Jason Momoa and Lisa Bonet are ending their marriage after 16 years together

 Momoa and Bonet got married in a secret ceremony in 2017.

-The couple’s statement on their divorce read: “We have all felt the squeeze and changes of these transformational times… A revolution is unfolding – and our family is of no exception… feeling and growing from the seismic shifts occurring [right now]”.
+The couple’s statement on their divorce read: “We have all felt the squeeze and changes of these transformational times… A revolution is unfolding – and our family is of no exception… feeling and growing from the seismic shifts occurring.

 “And so, we share our family news, that we are parting ways in marriage.”